Icirain/test/Lab_02_Feedback.md

 ### .gitignore set up properly

-+ Pass: Check that file/directory "duck" does not exist.
++ Fail: Check that file/directory "duck" does not exist.

+     "duck" found.

 + Pass: Check that no files with extension ".o" exist in directory "."